 “An Australian spring day would prove a more attractive advertisement to the world of the Commonwealth and the white man’s guard and hope in the Pacific,” argued The Bunyip, reaffirming both an exclusively European vision of Australia, and the prioritising of the weather over historicity in debates over national days of celebrations.

-As many have pointed out, the term ‘Australia Day’ was coined for an entirely different occasion in 1915.
-A patriotic celebration of nationhood manufactured expressly for the purposes of raising money for the wounded soldiers, the first ‘Australia Day’ was held on July 30, then on various dates in August and September.
+Of course, the term ‘Australia Day’ was coined for an entirely different occasion in 1915.
+A patriotic celebration of nationhood manufactured expressly for the purposes of raising money for wounded soldiers, the first ‘Australia Day’ was held on 30 July, then on various dates in August and September.
 The title was transferred to January 26 in 1935.

-“Since the first white man a century ago – and further back we need not look – sought a home on the shores of Port Jackson, much, as we have seen has occurred to inspire hopefulness for the future as well as pride in the past.” – The Advertiser, January 26, 1888.
+The sentiment is crystallised in a January 26, 1888 editorial in The Advertiser: “Since the first white man a century ago – and further back we need not look – sought a home on the shores of Port Jackson, much, as we have seen, has occurred to inspire hopefulness for the future as well as pride in the past.”